Graspan/graspan-java/README.md

 Graspan is a disk-based parallel graph system that uses an edge-pair centric computation model to compute dynamic transitive closures on large program graphs.
 Graspan has been implemented in two languages: Java and C++.
 This repository provides the Java implementation of Graspan.

 This Readme (under revision) provides a how-to-use guide for Graspan Java.
+To see how to use the C++ version of Graspan, see [here](https://github.com/Graspan/graspan-cpp).

 For a detailed description of our system, please see the preliminary version of our paper [here](http://www.ics.uci.edu/~guoqingx/papers/wang-asplos17.pdf), which has been accepted in ASPLOS 2017.
 In addition, a tutorial of Graspan is scheduled to be presented in ASPLOS 2017.
 If you are interested, please visit our tutorial [page](http://www.ics.uci.edu/~guoqingx/asplos-tutorial/main.html).